Tory Horton: Professional career

 Horton was selected by the Seattle Seahawks with the 166th pick in the fifth round of the 2025 NFL draft.

-On September 21, 2025, Horton broke a Seahawks franchise record for the longest punt return touchdown in team history at 95 yards in a Week 3 game versus the New Orleans Saints.
-He is also the only player in NFL history with multiple receiving touchdowns and a punt return touchdown within the first 3 weeks of an NFL season.
+In Week 2 against the 2025 Pittsburgh Steelers, Horton scored his first career touchdown on his first career catch, a 21-yard reception from Sam Darnold.
+On September 21, 2025, Horton broke a Seahawks franchise record for the longest punt return touchdown in team history at 95 yards during a Week 3 game against the New Orleans Saints.
+He is also the only player in NFL history with multiple receiving touchdowns and a punt return touchdown within the first three weeks of an NFL season.
+On November 22, Horton was placed on injured reserve due to a shin injury that had caused him to miss Seattle's previous two games.
+He finished his rookie season with 13 receptions for 161 yards and five touchdowns in eight games.
+Horton won his first Super Bowl title when the Seahawks defeated the New England Patriots in Super Bowl LX.